ckeditor/ckeditor5-react/README.md

 ## Quick start: Using CKEditor 5 builds

-The easiest way to use CKEditor 5 in your React app is by choosing one of the [editor builds](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/overview.html).
+The easiest way to use CKEditor 5 in your React application is by choosing one of the [editor builds](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/overview.html).
 There are four official builds which you can choose from:

 * [CKEditor 5 classic editor build](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic)
 * [CKEditor 5 inline editor build](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-inline)